 If you are diagnosed with parathyroid disease, your doctor will discuss the best options to treat it.
 This depends on several factors, including the type of disease and your general health.
 Your treatment for parathyroid disease will be customized to your particular needs.
 One or more of the following therapies may be recommended to treat the cancer or help relieve symptoms.

-The main treatment for parathyroid cancer is surgical removal of the parathyroid gland where the tumor is located.
+The main treatment for primary hyperparathyroidism is surgical removal of the parathyroid gland where the tumor is located.
 This is called a parathyroidectomy, which is typically an outpatient surgery.
 There are two ways surgeons perform a parathyroidectomy:

-Open parathyroidectomy: The surgeon makes an incision (cut) in the neck and examines the parathyroid glands during surgery.
-Rarely, the abnormal gland(s) cannot be found and more extensive surgery is needed.
+- Four-gland exploration: The surgeon makes an incision in the neck and examines the four parathyroid glands during surgery to identify and remove the abnormal gland.

-Medication may be prescribed to reduce parathyroid hormone and control levels of calcium in blood.
+Medication may be prescribed to reduce parathyroid hormone levels and control levels of calcium in blood.
 While this is an option for some, for many patients surgery is better for long-term control of the condition.